 Experience, also known simply as "exp", can be spent to improve your character with additional skills.
 All characters start the game with 11 exp.
-Exp is earned by attending events and helping the game by volunteering.
-Players who willingly play NPC roles for the enjoyment of other players will gain exp for their characters as well.

-Ways to earn exp...
+Ways to earn exp:

-- Player / PC Event Entry Players earn 5 exp for each full day of an event or for participating in a single adventure as a paid player and this exp must be applied to the character played. - NPC Event Entry Players may earn between 3 to 5 exp for each full day of an event as a discounted or free entry NPC and this exp can be applied to any character. - Monster NPC Event Entry Players volunteering for dedicated monster roles (usually free entry, but must be pre-approved) are awarded 5 exp per day and this can be awarded to any character. - Background Bio Writing a well thought out, grammar checked, lore approved background story/bio for your PCs.
-This bonus ranges from 0-5 exp based on quality and content. - Submitting Content Volunteer work, such as writing in-game stories or expanded content or helping complete projects for the larp and/or the community. - Additional Involvement Attending Last Hope sanctioned practices and workshops, conventions where we setup booths or visit, or social functions for the player community.
+- Monthly Membership Subscriptions Purchasing membership options can award you experience points based on the level of your membership.
+These are applied to your "floating exp" pool and can be spent on any PC. - Attending Events Participating in our monthly events will earn you experience points.
+If you play an NPC, this exp is applied to your "floating" pool of exp.
+If you play a PC, then this exp must be spent on that particular character. - Play as a Monster Players volunteering for dedicated monster roles (usually free entry, but must be pre-approved) are awarded bonus exp due to the more challenging role. - Background Bio Writing a well thought out, grammar checked, lore approved background story/bio for your PCs.
+This bonus ranges from 0-5 exp based on quality and content. - Submitting Content Volunteer work, such as writing in-game stories or expanded content or helping complete projects for the larp and/or the community. - Additional Involvement Attending Last Hope sanctioned practices and workshops, conventions where we setup booths or visit, or social functions for the player community. - Volunteer Periodically there will be workdays on the properties we host Last Hope LARP events at or crafting/costuming days to work on things that better the game.
+Helping out in this way will also earn you exp.

 All experience earned either goes directly into your current character or into a NPC pool that can be applied to any character in any setting.
-This means that you can come to an event, monster or NPC for the entirety of the event and use that exp to expand on your characters.